hardin47/sicegar/paper/paper.md

 Onset time is defined as the time when the half-maximal abundance of RNA is reached in the cell.
 For example, @Adams uses **sicegar** to investigate the onset time of RNA expression in genes in *E. coli* undergoing stress.

-To better contextualize the relevance of sigmoidal parameters to onset time, we can map the parameters described in equation $I(x)$ to the sigmoidal function:

 **Figure 1** Visualization of the sigmoidal curve and related parameter values.

 ![Sigmoidal curve.](images/sigmoidal_curve.png)

-We can see that the parameter $t_1$ marks both the inflection point of the sigmoidal curve as well as the midpoint between $h_0$ and $h_1.$
 In the case of the sigmoidal curve, $t_1$ is equivalent to onset time, and thus accurate estimations of $t_1$ are crucial for understanding transriptional timing of genes.
 However, @Adams observed limitations in **sicegar**'s fits, which motivated the package improvements proposed in our paper.
 Our primary update to the **sicegar** package is the inclusion and estimation of an additional parameter, $h_0$, which is the lower asymptote of both the sigmoidal and double-sigmoidal curves, which had previously been set equal to 0.
 Based on simulated data, the free estimation of $h_0$ provides both a better overall model fit (lower SSE) and more accurate parameter estimations than when $h_0$ is forced to be equal to zero.
 For backward compatibility, the updated package is designed so that the $h_0 = 0$ is the default value.
-As seen in **Figure 2**, the argument `use_h0` in the overarching function `fitAndCategorize` allows the user to decide whether to allow the package to estimate $h_0$.

 # Statement of Need

 @caglar2018 discuss **sicegar**'s ability to correctly identify sigmoidal and double-sigmoidal curves on simulated data.
 They report, "Overall, we can conclude that our algorithm results in reliable fits, that it fails gradually with increasing noise levels, and that it is conservative in assessing whether it has correctly identified a sigmoidal or double-sigmoidal curve or not."
-The focus of their results is on whether **sicegar** is able to correctly identify sigmoidal and double-sigmoidal curves on simulated data, not on whether it is able to accurately report parameter estimations.
+The focus of their results is on whether **sicegar** is able to correctly identify sigmoidal and double-sigmoidal curves on simulated data, not on whether it is able to accurately estimate parameters.
 Although they acknowledge **sicegar**'s ability to estimate parameters associated with sigmoidal and double-sigmoidal curves, they do not report on the accuracy of the parameter estimates.

-In dozens of research projects that use **sicegar** for modeling time-intensity data, researchers are interested in extracting specific parameter estimates, like midpoints and slopes, as the parameter values represent biologically meaningful information.
+In dozens of papers that use **sicegar** for modeling time-intensity data, researchers are interested in extracting specific parameter estimates, e.g., midpoints and slopes, because the parameter values represent biologically meaningful information.
-@Adams extracted midpoint values ($t_1$) to investigate onset time of RNA expression in genes in *E. coli* undergoing stress.
+@Adams extracted $t_1$ to investigate onset time of RNA expression in genes in *E. coli* undergoing stress.
-@wittemeier used **sicegar** to estimate molar carbon assimilation.
-They used **sicegar**'s estimation of maximum slope in sigmoidal curves to understand maximum assimilation rate, and midpoints ($t_1$) in sigmoidal curves to extract the point at which maximum assimilation is reached.
+@wittemeier used **sicegar** to estimate molar carbon assimilation, using **sicegar**'s estimation of $a$ to understand maximum assimilation rate and $t_1$ to extract the point at which maximum assimilation is reached.
-@rajarathinam also used **sicegar** to analyze carbon assimilation and to extract estimations of maximum slope.
+@rajarathinam also used **sicegar** to analyze carbon assimilation and to extract estimations of $a$.
-Our addition of $h_0$ to the set of estimated parameters greatly improves the package's ability to provide accurate parameter estimations.
+Our addition of $h_0$ to the set of estimated parameters greatly improves **sicegar**'s ability to provide accurate parameter estimations.
-Through simulations, with varying levels of noise, generating parameters, and both sigmoidal and double sigmoidal curves, we were able to accurately estimate all parameter estimates, even when the lower asymptote is not zero.
 Though the categorization of the model as sigmoidal or double-sigmoidal is hugely important, it is not the only important aspect of the **sicegar** modeling.
 Our updated implementation, which includes the estimation of the lower asymptote, is prevailingly important, and thus our adjustments fit the needs of current research.